hzrd149/blossom/buds/bud-01.md

-# Blossom Server Implementation
+# BUD-01

+## Core endpoint outline

+`draft` `mandatory`

+Blossom uses [nostr](https://github.com/nostr-protocol/nostr) public / private keys for identities.
+Users are expected to sign authorization events to prove their identity when interacting with servers

 _All pubkeys MUST be in hex format_

-## CORS
+## Cross origin headers

-Servers MUST set `Access-Control-Allow-Origin: *`, `Access-Control-Allow-Headers: Authorization,*` and `Access-Control-Allow-Methods: GET, PUT, DELETE` headers on all endpoint to ensure compatibility with apps hosted on other domains
+Servers MUST set the `Access-Control-Allow-Origin: *`, `Access-Control-Allow-Headers: Authorization,*` and `Access-Control-Allow-Methods: GET, PUT, DELETE` headers on all endpoints to ensure compatibility with apps hosted on other domains

 ## Authorization events

-Authorization events are used to identify the users pubkey with the server
+Authorization events are used to identify the users to the server

 Authorization events must be generic and must NOT be scoped to specific servers.
 This allows pubkeys to sign a single event and interact the same way with multiple servers.